djfranc/djfranc.github.io/index.md

 ### A Quick Note about myself!

-I do not at all consider myself to be a great coder/programmer but that may just be relative to your own expertise as a reader.
+I do not at all consider myself to be a great coder/programmer but that may just be relative to your own expertise as a reader *(this will change, I learn quick ;) )*.
 I don't have much time to tend to the blog so if it's slow progress it's because I am busy.

 Heck I didn't even add a README.md to my projects yet...